 - CAR T-Cell Therapies - China In-Depth - CAR T-cell Therapy - China In-Depth (China)

 - CAR T-cell Therapy - China In-Depth (China)

 Author(s): Karan Verma, M.Sc.; Pramilesh Tekchand Suryawanshi

-Pramilesh Suryawanshi, M.P.H., is an associate epidemiologist at DRG, part of Clarivate.
-Before joining DRG, Mr. Suryawanshi worked with Pathfinder International in Lepra, the Netherlands Leprosy Relief Foundation, and the National Health Mission.
+Pramilesh Suryawanshi, M.P.H., is an associate epidemiologist at Clarivate.
+Previously, Mr. Suryawanshi worked with Pathfinder International in Lepra, the Netherlands Leprosy Relief Foundation, and the National Health Mission.
 He received his M.P.H. from the Tata Institute of Social Sciences in Mumbai, where he worked on several public health projects, including the assessment of social health insurance schemes.
 He holds a bachelor’s degree in the Indian system of medicine (Ayurveda) from Rajiv Gandhi University of Health Sciences in Karnataka.